d-smith/notes/aws/security-specialty/05-infrastructure-security.md

 * Click on AWS Marketplace
 * Scroll down to categories, select security
+  * Firewalls, Hardened OS's, WAFs, Antivirus, Security Monitoring, etc.
 * Exam - know that you can buy preconfigured AMIs
   * Scenario based questions - getting hacked, pick an AMI to mitigate the attack
   * If you can use a product and it saves you a lot of time, and there's a solution you can buy, that's probably the right answer if it handles everything for you.
-* Check out the CIS red hat enterprise linux AMI
+* Check out the Center for Internet Security red hat enterprise linux AMI
  * Details has links to the benchmarks

 ## AWS WAF and AWS Shield